NME-rahul/Home-Assistance/README.md

       if not free:
         sense_count = sense_count + 1;
         if sense_count < 15:
-        sense again;
+          try again after some radom amount of time;
           set error message as "Error: SD card is busy with other device.";
       else:
         set led to HIGH to show count exceed;